nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 Planting natives is a great way to have a big, beautiful garden that you do not have to tend to.
 They grow wild without human interaction and can survive in your area's soil on their own.
 I'm not a big fan of fertilizer and anything I can grow without the need for it, I do it.

 ## Plants I love

+There are quite a few plants I absolutely love, but I'll condense them down into my favorites.
+It'll be a good jumping-off point for getting your garden started.

+These are plants I've had for over a year and I can attest that they have survived winter and are coming back.